Communities of Practice

 Reconsidering and refining course grading practices powerfully complements many other equitable and inclusive teaching practices faculty implement, contributing to progress on campus goals for all students to succeed.

-This Community of Practice (CoP) will start up again in Fall 2023 and invites faculty who are dissatisfied with traditional grading practices to learn new ways to conceptualize and use equity-driven grading practices.
+This Community of Practice (CoP) invites faculty who are dissatisfied with traditional grading practices to learn new ways to conceptualize and use equity-driven grading practices.
 Many current members have participated in one or more of the CTLT's related book circles: Grading For Equity, by Joe Feldman, Life Beyond Grades, by Covington, van Hoene and Voge, and/or Grading for Growth, by David Clark and Robert Talbert.

 The CoPs primary source book is Grading for Equity, by Joe Feldman, which is available for free through Kennedy Library (Download book from the Kennedy Library website).
 The book examines the origins and shortcomings of traditional grading practices and provides extensive guidance for grading practices that are more accurate, more motivating and more equitable.